-At the event, participants were surveyed on cancer prevention knowledge, including alcohol consumption, physical activity, screening activities and leading cancer deaths.
+At each event, participants completed a pre-survey and a post-survey on cancer prevention knowledge including alcohol consumption, physical activity, screening activities, and leading cancer deaths.
 The pre-survey established a baseline of health knowledge related to cancer and cancer prevention.
 Survey participants were also encouraged to complete a post-survey.
-Those who completed both the pre-survey and post-survey were entered into a prize drawing to encourage participation.
+Those who completed both the pre-survey and post-survey received incentive items for their participation.
 The post-survey included questions that identified knowledge gained from receiving education and participating in activities at the booths.